Fintech-Research-Lab/Ethereum_Governance_Project/README.md

    	- The entire process is repeated for EIP contributors and client contributors.
 The contributor list is initially separated from the author list to create a "contributors_only" list.
    	- The Name Cleaning Code Cross List appends the lists of authors, contributors_only, clients, and attendees.
 It applies fuzzywuzzy logic on standardized lists to further remove non-standard names from cross lists, ensuring consistency across the entire community.
    	- The name standardization process results in four lists: unique_attendees_final, unique_authors_final, unique_clients_final, and unique_contributorsonly_final.

+  - Execution of *Community Engagement Analysis.py*

+    - The community engagement analysis code takes data from the finalized files and matches names to find names that are common in different lists.
+This code creates two files
+      - *Name_Results* which provides summary stats of number of unique individuals of the commuinity in different files and number of overlapping individuals in multiple lists.
+For example, number of authors who are also eip contributors
+      - *unique_name_allplayers* This file contains names of individuals in four lists which are sorted so that those individuals can be easily identified that exists in multiple lists
+      - The above code also generates a venn diagram  called venn_diagram which uses python code to generate venn diagram of meeting attendees, authors, and clients.
+It omits contributors only
+      - The manually created powerpoint slide called venn diagram.pptx has been manually created to show graphically overlap amongst four categories of community participants, attendees, authors, eip contributors (not authors), and clients